bigeasy/register/diary.md

 and make it so that it will run one off scripts.
 If if do this, yes, what I had was too clever by half, it's not important, this is not he most imporant work that I'm doing.

+## Reactor

+Too complicated for Stencil and Register.
+Need only the file find and dispatch.